 Generosity – Where & When

-REASONS PAUL AND KATHY STARTED A FOUNDATION
+REASONS WE STARTED A FOUNDATION

 Kathy and I believe that you pay Caesar what he’s due (in taxes), but not a dime more.
 We wanted to be intentional, but we wanted more time.
-A friend suggested we start a foundation – that way, we could give the full amount to the foundation and receive the full tax deduction for it without having to decide then where the money would ultimately be given.
+A friend suggested we start a foundation – that way, we could give the full amount to the foundation and receive the full tax deduction for it without having to immediately decide where the money would ultimately be given.

 You can read more reasons why starting a foundation was the right route for our family by clicking this handout titled Reasons Paul and Kathy Started a Foundation.
 For us, it has been a marvelous place to “park” God’s money.